tradenity/python-sdk/README.md

-Welcome to Tradenity Python SDK!
+Welcome to Python SDK for Tradenity ecommerce API!
 =====================

 This is python SDK for [Tradenity ecommerce API](https://www.tradenity.com).
+This SDK makes developing and building python ecommerce application really easy.

 ## Installation